For centuries we, as human beings have had a need to protect our property.

 Most importantly, organisations have a responsibility to keep their employees safe whilst at work.

-Access control, however, is not limited to “keeping the bad guys out”, it may also be used to ensure that employees are kept safe.
+If may also be used to ensure that employees are kept safe.

 Imagine for a second, a chemical plant where chemicals are being handled or manufactured.